OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 Simply put, a _token contract_ isn't anything special.
 In Ethereum, pretty much _everything_ is a contract, and that includes these token contracts.
 "Sending tokens" actually means "calling a method on a smart contract that someone wrote and deployed".
 At the end of the day, a token contract is simply a mapping of addresses to balances, plus some methods to add and subtract from those balances.

 It is these balances that represent the _tokens_ themselves.
 Someone "has tokens" when their balance in the token contract is non-zero.
 That's it!
-These balances could be considered money, experience points in a game, deeds of ownership, voting rights, etc., and each of these tokens would be stored in different token contracts.
+These balances could be considered money, experience points in a game, deeds of ownership, or voting rights, and each of these tokens would be stored in different token contracts.

 ### Different kinds of tokens

 Note that there's a big difference between having two voting rights and two deeds of ownership: each vote is equal to all others, but houses usually are not!
-This is called [fungibility](https://en.wikipedia.org/wiki/Fungibility). _Fungible goods_  are equivalent and interchangeable, like Ether, fiat currencies, and voting rights. _Non-fungible_ goods are unique and distinct (like deeds of ownership, or collectibles).
+This is called [fungibility](https://en.wikipedia.org/wiki/Fungibility). _Fungible goods_  are equivalent and interchangeable, like Ether, fiat currencies, and voting rights. _Non-fungible_ goods are unique and distinct, like deeds of ownership, or collectibles.

 In a nutshell, when dealing with non-fungibles (like your house) you care about _which ones_ you have, while in fungible assets (like your bank account statement) what matters is _how much_ you have.